flojoy-ai/docs/docs/nodes/LOADERS/LOADERS.md

 Here you can find information about all the no-code Flojoy ETL nodes that load data to a remote or local data store.

+Data in Flojoy is passed between nodes inside [DataContainers](https://docs.flojoy.ai/custom-nodes/data-container/).
+DataContainers can be images, dataframes, matrices, vectors, data visualizations, and many other types of engineering data.
+Loader send DataContainers from Flojoy apps to local or remote data stores such as Flojoy Cloud, S3, and Snowflake.

 If interested in Flojoy's ETL capabilities, please also see the [Extractor](/nodes/EXTRACTORS/) and [Transformer](/nodes/TRANSFORMERS/) nodes.

 You can also find all of these nodes in the sidebar.